afilipko/fomo_tabs_saver/Readme.md

-99.9% of work is done by Claude Code, but it works
+99.9% of coding is done by Claude Code, but it works

 You just need to load unpacked extension in Chrome.
 Functionality: